pingidentity/terraform-provider-pingone/docs/resources/mfa_application_push_credential.md

 <a id="nestedblock--fcm"></a>
 ### Nested Schema for `fcm`

-Required:
+Optional:

+- `google_service_account_credentials` (String, Sensitive) A string in JSON format that represents the service account credentials of Firebase cloud messaging service.
+One of `key` or `google_service_account_credentials` must be specified.
-- `key` (String, Sensitive) A string that represents the server key of the Firebase cloud messaging service.
+- `key` (String, Sensitive, Deprecated) A string that represents the server key of the Firebase cloud messaging service.
+One of `key` or `google_service_account_credentials` must be specified.

 <a id="nestedblock--hms"></a>